Home / publications / commentaries /

 Will the Illegal Migration Bill mean more people are removed from the UK?

-The Bill places a legal duty on the Home Secretary to make preparations to remove asylum seekers without assessing their claims.
-But this can only be done if other countries agree to receive them.
 Legislation alone cannot create returns agreements with other countries.
-The legislation also contains provisions that make certain asylum seekers more difficult to remove.
+The legislation also contains provisions that make certain asylum seekers more difficult to remove, as explained in our commentary, Diminishing returns?
+Does the Illegal Migration Bill mean the government is giving up on returning refused asylum seekers?.
 As a result, one expected impact of the legislation is to create a new cohort of people with no legal status in the UK and limited prospects of being removed.

 Agreements with ‘safe third countries’